 Visit of a community or a Quechua indigenous family to learn about their way of life, customs, their handicrafts and agricultural products and their food.
 Dinner and overnight at the Casa del Suizo lodge.

 Day 6.
 Thursday, May 5.
 AMAZON – BAÑOS

 After breakfast, transfer by canoe to our motor coach and return to the Andes, to the thermal city of Baños, located at the foot of the Tungurahua volcano (16479 ft) with natural thermal pools and beautiful waterfalls.

 On the way to Baños we’ll visit the Pailón del Diablo waterfall, The Devil’s Cauldron.
 At 80 meters in height, it’s one of the most spectacular waterfalls in Ecuador.
 Walk out on the suspension bridge far an up close and personal experience!

 In the afternoon you can relax and explore the city of Baños with plenty of bars and restaurants to choose from.
-Overnight in Baños.
+Overnight in the Sangay Hotel in Baños.

 Day 7.
 Friday, May 6.
 BAÑOS - COTOPAXI – QUITO

 This morning we’ll head back north to Quito on the "Avenue of the Volcanoes" with some spectacular scenery.